 As stratified sampling is used, the initial weight that is inversely proportional to the inclusion probability in each stratum is calculated first.
+The initial weight also depends on the size of the household.

 For non-response adjustment the non-response correction factors are computed.
-The homogeneous response groups of reasonably uniform size of sampled households are formed on the basis of the place of residence of the household according to the nonresponse rate in the region.
+The homogeneous response groups of reasonably uniform size of sampled households are formed on the basis of the place of residence of the household according to the non-response rate in the region.
 Within each group the correction factor is inversely proportional to the overall response rate in the region.